How to find unique strings or objects using Java stream API

 Remove Duplicates from Strings

-Here is the below example we will see how to remove duplicate strings from a list of strings and return the unique strings.
+Here is the below example, I will show you how to remove duplicate strings from a list of strings and return the unique strings.

-Let’s say we have the below list of strings:
+Let’s say you have the below list of strings:

 List<String> strings = Arrays.asList("Ani", "Sou", "Lit", "Sum", "Ani", "Sou", "Pab");

-Obviously we have few duplicate strings, such as Ani and Sou.
-Now we need to remove these duplicate strings from the resultant strings.
+Obviously you see that the above list has few duplicate strings, such as Ani and Sou.
+Now you need to remove these duplicate strings from the resultant strings.
 The final strings become:

 Ani, Sou, Lit, Sum, Pab